veepee-oss/dENVer/README.md

 external prompt program if the password tool give an interactive prompt, use a graphical tool in order to pipe your password there (cf. `keepassxc` command)

+### bugs

+- there's no context awareness, if you run it twice with different variables bundles, the `fdenver` alias won't be properly created, and will fail to unset every variables (should you be in that situation : just exit the damn shell)